 The Higher Diploma in Software Design and Development builds on the existing strengths of collaborative academic-industry interaction in the Galway region, and will provide graduates with a solid foundation in key areas of software design, a choice of software architecture specialisations in either .NET or Java Enterprise.
 The final aspect of the course involves a guaranteed three-month paid internship to gain industry experience, and as a result provides the opportunity to kick-start your career as a software developer.

-The industry partners include Avaya, IBM, Cisco, INSIGHT, Storm Technologies, Aspect Software, The Marine Institute, and Schneider Electric, among others.
+The industry partners include Avaya, Cisco, SAP, INSIGHT, Storm Technologies, Aspect Software, The Marine Institute, and Schneider Electric.

-Dr Enda Barrett, Course Director, said: “We are delighted to again offer free places on this unique programme due to funding from the Higher Education Authority and their Springboard initiative.
+Dr Enda Barrett, Course Director, said: “We are delighted to again offer free places on this unique programme due to funding from the HEA and their Springboard initiative.
 This is a super opportunity for highly motivated analytical graduates particularly from cognate disciplines such as engineering, maths, business and science.
-We have had huge success with graduates from these areas due to their natural problem solving capacity.
-By investing just one year of their time in further education, and, through placement experience with our Industry partners; they will have an excellent prospect for recruitment as software developers in Ireland’s high tech ICT sector.
-This sector is experiencing rapid expansion at the moment, and there is a growing skills shortage for ICT graduate roles that these students are ideally suited to fill.
-The highly intensive programme is designed for those with little or no knowledge of software development, but we are particularly keen to receive applications from those who have had some exposure to coding and feel that this is something they potentially have a flare for.
-People with technical or strong numerical backgrounds often perform best in these types of programmes and we strongly encourage applicants who have strong logical reasoning or maths skills.
-This could be a strong maths result from their leaving cert or from certain modules in their undergraduate degree.
-This isn’t essential, but often indicates a strong problem solving and logical skillset.
-Since this programme is funded under the ICT Skills segment of Springboard, there are no limitations regarding the applicant’s current employment or social welfare status.”
+By investing just one year of their time in further education, and, through placement experience with our Industry partners; they will have an excellent prospect for recruitment as software developers in Ireland’s high-tech ICT sector.
+The highly intensive programme is designed for those with little or no knowledge of software development, but we are particularly keen to receive applications from those who have had some exposure to coding and feel that this is something they potentially have a flare for.”

-He added: “The career prospects for our graduates are extremely strong and demand is dramatically outstripping supply.
+Dr Barrett continued: “The career prospects for our graduates are extremely strong and demand is dramatically outstripping supply.
 The programme is highly respected among many of Irelands leading software companies many of whom specifically want to recruit graduates who have come through our unique programme.
-Many of our graduates are receiving multiple job offers before they even complete the programme.
 Our recognition as Postgraduate Programme of the Year in Information Technology has propelled both the programme and our graduates to the front of the list for many recruiters and we are delighted with the feedback and positivity we have been receiving from our past graduates and their employers alike.”

-The programme is open to those who have a level 8 degree or alternatively those with a level 7 degree with some relevant industry work experience.
-Those currently completing their studies or who are currently in some form of employment are also eligible to apply.
+The programme is open to all those who have a level 8 degree or alternatively those with a level 7 degree and has some relevant industry work experience.
+Those currently completing their studies or who are currently in some form of employment are all eligible to apply.